Vontei/notes/week02/lectures/data-structures.md

 arr.unshift('q');   // Array is now ['q', 'z', 'b', 'c'];
 ```

-### Exercise

-Look up splice and figure out how to remove the 3rd element from our array.

 ## Objects

 Objects are the building blocks of javascript.
 You can make very complex structures out of objects.
 They are very similar to arrays, except that the accessor doesn't have to be a number.
 Here is a simple example: